machuwey/react-lib-component-template/README.md

 This project serves as a template for creating React component libraries.
 It includes a pre-configured environment with Storybook to help visualize components during development.

+It includes native storybook examples and some custom `/components` I made based from a tutorial

 ## Cloning the Repository

 To clone the repository, run the following command: